Human remains identified in Mercer County - Sidney Daily News

 One area, denoted by a single red dot, showed the body might have been from the Corbin, Kentucky, area.

-The break in the case came in January of this year when a Bureau of Criminal Investigation analyst became intrigued about the similarity in age and height of the victim and a similar missing person’s case filed with the Columbus Police Department.
+The break in the case came in January of this year when a BCI analyst became intrigued about the similarity in age and height of the victim and a similar missing person’s case filed with the Columbus Police Department.

 “So she reached out to Columbus PD and reached out to our detectives and said, ‘Hey, we might want to look at this one,’” Grey said.